How a new nature preserve in Cambridge will conserve wildlife and provide recreational opportunities

 Bob Heiser, VLT’s regional director of the Champlain Valley, said after a few renovations the preserve will be open to the public for a number of recreational activities.

-The site is about a 15-minute drive from Fairfax and 30 minutes from St. Albans.
+The site is about a 20-minute drive from Milton and 30 minutes from Colchester.

 The continuation of a legacy